devlemire/categorizer/README.md

 <br />

-Now that our reducer is setup, let's can create the application's Redux store.
 Create a new file in `src` named `store.js`.
 Inside of `src/store.js` we'll want to import `createStore` from `redux` and `chart` from `src/chart.js`.
 Then we can use `createStore` by invoking it and passing in our chart reducer.
 We'll also want to export this by default.

 <details>